 Attendance at each class meeting is essential for the student to master required performance and pedagogical skills.
 In order for a pre-planned absence to be deemed excused, the student must inform the instructor in advance of the planned absence, and the instructor must approve of the reason for the absence.
 This rule, of course, does not apply to immediate emergency situations such as sudden illness or injury, car trouble, or death in the immediate family, although it is still desirable that the instructor be contacted in advance, if possible.
 A doctor's note or other verification may be required.
 All other absences will be deemed unexcused.
 Work missed due to an excused absence can be made up; however, pre-assigned work must be turned in to the instructor prior to the missed class if the absence is planned in advance.
 Work missed due to absences deemed unexcused cannot be made up; pre-assigned work due on the missed date will be accepted, but with a penalty to the student's grade (see above).
-Students with four (4) unexcused absences will have their final grades lowered by one (1) letter.
-Students with five (5) unexcused absences will have their final grades lowered by two (2) letters.
-Students with six (6) unexcused absences will have their final grades lowered by three (3) letters.
-Students with seven (7) or more unexcused absences will receive a final grade of "F" in MUS 189.
+Students with four (4) unexcused absences will have their final grades lowered by two (2) letters.
+Students with six (6) unexcused absences will have their final grades lowered by two (2) letters.
+Students with six (6) unexcused absences will receive a final grade of "F" in MUS 189.